Aut-Labs/contracts/README.md

 You're ready to go! 🚀🚀🚀

-> **_Recommendation:_** If you're building on top of the Aut Protocol Contracts, we strongly recommend running them locally and testing on Hardhat Network/Ganache Network before moving forward with a testnet deployment.
+> **_Recommendation:_** If you're building on top of the Aut Labs Contracts, we strongly recommend running them locally and testing on Hardhat Network/Ganache Network before moving forward with a testnet deployment.
 ----
 > > **_Resources:_** 🍫 🍫 🍫 Ganachere sources: https://trufflesuite.com/docs/ganache/
 🎩 🎩 🎩 Hardhat sources: https://hardhat.org/tutorial